JRRS1982/Bank_Tech_Test/PracticeTwo/README.md

 I want to see the balance of my account after each transaction, so that i am aware of my current balance.

+As a person with money,
+I want to see a nice tidy table of the transactions, so that i am can look over all the transactions lazily.

 AT COMPLETION: PROGRESS OF SOLVING THE USER STORIES, HOW FAR DID I GET IN SOLVING THEM?

 ## Acceptance criteria (of the tech test)